|

 be humanly natural to want to take matters into your own hands to get revenge.

-So pay attention to the fantasies of revenge
+So pay attention to your fantasies of revenge.

-that spring up in front of you, but resist the
+Some of them will spring up right in front of you, but others will be hidden

 And when things, rather